 If you want to dig deeper into a whiskey’s character, try adding a few drops of water.
 This might sound counterintuitive, but water can actually “open up” the spirit, softening the alcohol’s intensity and allowing more subtle flavors to come forward.
 This is especially helpful with flavored whiskeys, as it can help you distinguish the base whiskey notes from the infused flavors.
 Just add a drop or two, swirl, and taste again.
 Hold the liquid in your mouth for a moment before swallowing to see what new notes you can identify in the whiskey.
 You might be surprised by the complexity you find.

-Find Your Next Favorite Bottle
+How to Find Your Next Go-To Bottle

 Developing your palate takes time, so be patient with yourself.
 The more whiskeys you taste, the better you’ll get at pinpointing specific flavors.
 As you explore, it can be helpful to read tasting notes from the distillery or from other whiskey fans online.
 Compare what they describe with your own experience.
 Did you catch the same vanilla note or hint of spice?
 There’s no right or wrong answer; it’s all about discovery.
 Once you feel ready, you can confidently find your next bottle and continue your tasting adventure at home.